-On 16 September 2022 UNU-WIDER will be organising a panel at the 2022 American Political Science Association’s (APSA) Annual Meeting & Exhibition on the topic of Fiscal States in Developing Countries: Origins and Developmental Implications.
+On 16 September 2022 UNU-WIDER is organising a panel at the 2022 American Political Science Association’s (APSA) Annual Meeting & Exhibition on the topic of Fiscal States in Developing Countries: Origins and Developmental Implications.

 - Constraints on the Executive and Tax Revenues in the Long Run (Kunal Sen)

 Fiscal Capacity in Non-democratic States: Origins and Expansion of Income Tax (Per Fredrik Andersson)

 - Taxless Fiscal States: Lessons from 19th-Century America and 21st-Century China (Yuen Yuen Ang)